-17.12 Recreation and Natural Resource District.
+- 17.12 Recreational and Natural Resource District.
+In the Recreational and Natural Resource District no building or premises shall be used and no building shall hereafter be erected or structurally altered unless otherwise provided in this chapter.

 - (1) Purpose.
 The Recreation and Natural Resource District provides a location for outdoor recreation, camping, and natural resource conservation-oriented uses.
 The district also supports limited commercial activities related to extraction of raw materials and natural resources.

 - (2) Authorized Uses.

 - (a) Natural Resource Uses.

 - 1. Forest preserves, forestry, and the production of forest product.

 - 2. The harvesting of any wild crops such as marsh hay, ferns, moss, berries, nuts, or seeds.

 - 3. Plant greenhouses and nurseries.

-- 4. Grazing.
+- Grazing.

+Commercial animal establishments.

 - 5. Fur and animal farms.

 - 6. Agri-tourism under 10 days per calendar year in aggregate, including incidental preparation and sale of beverages and food.

 - 7. Mines, quarries, and gravel pits.

 - 8. Processing of natural resources.

 - 9. Dams, flowages and hydroelectric power and flood control dams, dikes or, other structures.

-- 10. Aircraft landing fields, basins, and hangars.

-- 11. Fire control structures.

-- 12. Other uses of similar character and intensity to uses in § 17.12(2)(a).
-Such uses shall satisfy the district purpose in § 17.12(1).

-- (b) Recreational Uses.

-- 1. Public parks, private parks, and playgrounds.

-- 2. Publicly accessible trails.

-- 3. Community gardens.

-- 4. Campgrounds.
-Campgrounds shall: